 Membership in the National Conference of Women’s Bar Associations is reserved for women’s bar associations, sections, divisions and interest groups, whatever their size.
+Law school student organizations are also invited to join.
 Although the majority of members are from the United States, organizations from throughout the world are most welcome to join our network.
 Membership is annual, from January through December.
 The cost of membership is based on the size of the member organization.
-Annual dues range from $90 to $375.
+Annual dues range from $0 for law student organizations and from $90 to $375 for others.
+To renew or join, complete and download the form below and mail it with your check, payable to NCWBA to PO Box 260721, Boston, MA 02126.

 Although payment by check is preferred due to the additional fee we incur for electronic payment, you may pay here by debit or credit card.